'I May Destroy You' creator Michaela Coel calls writing about sexual assault "cathartic"

-I May Destroy You creator and star Michaela Coel says that writing about her sexual assault in the new Netflix show was a “cathartic” experience.
+I May Destroy You creator and star Michaela Coel says that writing about her sexual assault in the new HBO show was a “cathartic” experience.

 The show is based on the real-life experience of Chewing Gum creator Coel being drugged and sexually abused.